House envy: it stops you in your tracks and it makes you think….

 That feeling of envy is not all bad.

-A home that is truly unique has a very particular location, setting, age, history, craftmanship that cannot be replicated.
-But house envy dissonance may be satisfied (somewhat) by a home that looks and feels something the same.
+A home that is truly unique will occupy a particular location, in a setting, age, history, craftsmanship that cannot be replicated.
+But, house envy dissonance may be satisfied (somewhat) by creating home that looks and feels something the same.

 A Georgian townhouse..
 Italian villa..
 Tudor pile… Art Deco mansion?

-Such as a home with all the ready-designed implied status in the style of a… Gentleman’s seat, Ambassador’s residence, Country abode.
+Marketing a newly designed home with implied status, may come in the style of a… Gentleman’s seat, Ambassador’s residence, Country abode.

-For added grandeur it may be marketed as (and squeezed into) a development called: The Demesne..
+It may be situated in a development called: The Demesne..
 Manor..
 Hall..
 Park… Village..Pallisades.
-A house with a prestigious sounding title: The Mayfair..
+Each house with a prestigious sounding title: The Mayfair..
 The Gloucester…The Cotwolds..

 Re-styled architecture feeds people’s desire for something timeless, substantial and important.
-A home that speaks of quality, it looks the part.
+A home that speaks of quality, that looks the part.

 House envy can be a driver for change.